Skip Ribbon Commands

 Abstract

 The Council of State noted that the BMA issued a medical advice where it stated that the applicant would face a real risk that the transfer to Malta will have significant and irreversible consequences for her state of health.
-The Council of State confirmed the judgement of the Court of the Hague and ruled that in view of the best interests of the child, the State Secretary should have demonstrated a more active attitude and as failed to fulfil his duty to clarify any serious doubts about the impact of the transfer on the state of health of a minor foreign national in Malta.
+The Council of State confirmed the judgment of the Court of the Hague and ruled that in view of the best interests of the child, the State Secretary should have demonstrated a more active attitude and has failed to fulfil the duty to clarify any serious doubts about the impact of the transfer on the state of health of a minor third country national in Malta.

 Country of Decision